Tracing

 runtime setting to a service name

 This will enable tracing.
-The traces will be sent to http://localhost:4317.
+The traces will be sent to http://localhost:4317 using the grpc

-To test you can use Jaeger, for example the all-in-one binary or docker image.
+To test the tracing you can use Jaeger.
+For example, the all-in-one binary or docker image.
 Jaeger will listen to the above endpoint by default.

-Alternatively you can set up the OpenTelemetry collector, which will also listen to the default endpoint and can be configured to send to backends such as Datadog.
+Alternatively you can set up the OpenTelemetry collector, which will also listen to the default endpoint and can be configured to send to backends which support OpenTelemetry.
+Check with your APM vendor to confirm that OpenTelemetry is supported.
+The free online collector configuration tool OTelBin can help with collector configuration.

 All settings

-Below we list the supported tracing-related runtime settings.
+Below we list the ones that are supported by the Mendix runtime.
 See Configure the SDK for a reference on the settings that are prefixed with otel.

 .